 I stopped into the lakeside town of Coeur D’alane for a walk around.
 It was pretty a pretty busy afternoon as Idaho isn’t on the Covid clampdown.
 I haven’t made it there often enough when I was a Seattleite.
 Maybe a if I free up from property projects this summer, I can make it back in warmer temps.
 In the meantime, No lollygagging.
 I pushed through the last couple of hundred miles and am now stuck to a sofa in a cozy and warm Cle Elum coffee shop watching the snow fall outside.
 But the sun is up and time for a property visit to see what I have gotten myself into coming back so early.

-3 thoughts on “When You’re Going Somewhere
+3 comments for “When You’re Going Somewhere”